- Location: Kentucky

 - Don't under any circumstances send a text message when you're at the wheel.
 The police officer won't be sympathetic when you explain that you absolutely, positively could not wait until you pulled off the road to text "c u soon" to your best friend, so instead you rear-ended someone while your eyes and thumbs were busy on the keypad.

-- Do listen to your stereo at a low enough volume that you can hear emergency sirens.
-Those fire trucks are a lot bigger than you, so you'll want to know one is approaching before it runs you over.
+- Listen to your stereo at a low enough volume you can hear emergency sirens.

 Choose a County